Perkinelmer to acquire Oxford Immunotec for $591M

 “Tuberculosis remains one of the leading infectious causes of death, with close to one quarter of the world’s population infected,” said Prahlad Singh, Perkinelmer’s president and CEO.
 “We believe Oxford Immunotec’s diagnostic testing solution plays an important role in slowing the spread and saving lives.

-Beyond growing its infectious disease testing portfolio, the deal will also enable Waltham, Mass.-based Perkinelmer to combine its channel expertise, workflow and testing capabilities with Oxford Immunotec’s expertise in T cell immunology.
+Beyond growing its infectious disease testing offerings, the deal will enable Waltham, Mass.-based Perkinelmer to merge its channel expertise, workflow and testing capabilities with Oxford Immunotec’s prowess in T cell immunology.

-“Oxford Immunotec’s highly sensitive test and their team’s passion for solving complex health issues make it a natural fit for Perkinelmer’s mission,” Singh said, adding that together the companies will be able to speed the development of robust tools for detecting infectious diseases.
+“We recognize the distinct clinical logistical advantages of the [T-Spot.TB] test and see a great opportunity to leverage our automation capabilities and channel to bring TB testing to more customers around the world,” Toloue said.

+“Perkinelmer’s goal with the acquisition is to maximize the growth and success of Oxford Immunotec’s TB offerings,” he said, adding the companies will work together to identify how their resources, skills and technologies can “augment our success” going forward.

 Oxford Immunotec reported revenue of $73.7 million for the fiscal year ended Dec.
 31, 2019, and $39.2 million for the first nine months of 2021.
 The company has a global workforce of 275 employees.